-Raymond E. Johnson, Department of Accounting
+William A. Grubbs, Department of Accounting

-The accounting minor provides non-accounting majors with basic accounting concepts and tools that can be applied to enhance the application and marketability of their liberal arts education.
+Women's, Gender & Sexuality Studies The accounting minor provides nonaccounting majors with basic accounting concepts and tools that can be applied to enhance the application and marketability of their liberal arts education.
 It also prepares them to understand and participate more effectively in the world of work and provides grounding in practical applications that will serve them well throughout their lives.